polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### InvalidUncleParent
-The uncle parent not in the chain.

 ---------
 #### UnclesAlreadySet
-Uncles already set in the block.

 ---------
 #### TooManyUncles
-Too many uncles.

 ---------
 #### GenesisUncle
-The uncle is genesis.

 ---------
 #### TooHighUncle
-The uncle is too high in chain.

 ---------
 #### UncleAlreadyIncluded
-The uncle is already included.

 ---------
 #### OldUncle
-The uncle isn&\#x27;t recent enough to be included.

 ---------